-Bit 2 RXIF: Receive RXR data register status
+Bit 2 RXIF: Receive TXR RXR data register status

-0: RXR data register is empty
+0: TXR RXR data register is empty

-1: RXR data register has available data
+1: TXR RXR data register has available data

 The RXIF flag is the receive data register status flag.
-When this read only flag is "0", it indicates that the RXR read data register is empty.
-When the flag is "1", it indicates that the RXR read data register contains new data.
-When the contents of the shift register are transferred to the RXR register, an interrupt is generated if RIE=1 in the UCR2 register.
+When this read only flag is "0", it indicates that the TXR\RXR read data register is empty.
+When the flag is "1", it indicates that the TXR\RXR read data register contains new data.
+When the contents of the shift register are transferred to the TXR\RXR register, an interrupt is generated if RIE=1 in the UCR2 register.
 If one or more errors are detected in the received word, the appropriate receive-related flags NF, FERR, and/or PERR are set within the same clock cycle.
-The RXIF flag is cleared when the USR register is read with RXIF set, followed by a read from the RXR register, and if the RXR register has no data available.
+The RXIF flag will eventually be cleared to zero when the USR register is read with RXIF set, followed by a read from the TXR\RXR register, and if the TXR\RXR register has no more new data available.

-Bit 1 TIDLE: Transmission status
+Bit 1 TIDLE: Transmission idle

-0: data transmission is in progress (data being transmitted)
+0: Data transmission is in progress (Data being transmitted)

-1: no data transmission is in progress (transmitter is idle)
+1: No data transmission is in progress (Transmitter is idle)

 The TIDLE flag is known as the transmission complete flag.
 When this read only flag is "0", it indicates that a transmission is in progress.
-This flag will be set to "1" when the TXIF flag is "1" and when there is no transmit data or break character being transmitted.
-When TIDLE is equal to 1, the TX pin becomes idle with the pin state in logic high condition.
-The TIDLE flag is cleared by reading the USR register with TIDLE set and then writing to the TXR register.
+This flag will be set high when the TXIF flag is "1" and when there is no transmit data or break character being transmitted.
+When TIDLE is equal to "1", the TX pin becomes idle with the pin state in logic high condition.
+The TIDLE flag is cleared to zero by reading the USR register with TIDLE set and then writing to the TXR\RXR register.
 The flag is not generated when a data character or a break is queued and ready to be sent.

-Bit 0 TXIF: Transmit TXR data register status
+Bit 0 TXIF: Transmit TXR\RXR data register status

-0: character is not transferred to the transmit shift register
+0: Character is not transferred to the transmit shift register

-1: character has transferred to the transmit shift register (TXR data register is empty) The TXIF flag is the transmit data register empty flag.
+1: Character has transferred to the transmit shift register (TXR\RXR data register is empty) The TXIF flag is the transmit data register empty flag.
 When this read only flag is "0", it indicates that the character is not transferred to the transmitter shift register.
-When the flag is "1", it indicates that the transmitter shift register has received a character from the TXR data register.
-The TXIF flag is cleared by reading the UART status register (USR) with TXIF set and then writing to the TXR data register.
+When the flag is "1", it indicates that the transmitter shift register has received a character from the TXR\RXR data register.
+The TXIF flag is cleared to zero by reading the UART status register (USR) with TXIF set and then writing to the TXR\RXR data register.
 Note that when the TXEN bit is set, the TXIF flag bit will also be set since the transmit data register is not yet full.